Why is Robert E. Lee famous?

 What was Robert E. Lee like?

 Robert E. Lee was a dignified, charming, and deeply religious man who has long enjoyed a glowing reputation as one of the most admirable personalities of American history.
 A calm and good-humored gentleman who impressed virtually everyone he met with his kindness and manners, after his death he became venerated as an almost saintly figure in the South, and the physical embodiment of the so-called “Lost Cause” theory of Southern defeat, which holds the Confederacy was a morally superior society to the North, despite being weaker militarily.
 Even among Northerners, he long served as an iconic example of a “noble warrior” who fought fairly, respected his enemy, and lost with dignity.
-Attitudes have been shifting in recent years, however.
-As Lee’s service to the slave-holding Confederate States of America begins to overshadow all other aspects of his life, many Americans — especially African-Americans — are now inclined to view him primarily as a symbol of racial oppression.
+Today, however, much of Lee’s historically positive reputation is the target of increasing criticism and scrutiny, with many Americans now arguing he should be judged less for his personality and more for the dark cause he fought for.

 Given his decades of prior service to the U.S. military, Lee’s decision to side with the Confederacy upon the outbreak of the Civil War remains the most controversial of his life, and was not reached easily.
 His ultimate conclusion — that he owed greater loyalty to his state than his country — was not popular with his family, or indeed, many other Virginians.
-On the legality of slavery, which the Confederacy fought to protect, Lee was basically indifferent; like many moderate southerners, he found slavery personally offensive but also believed it helped “civilize” blacks and should only be phased out slowly.
-While not initially a slave-holder, he inherited more than 100 slaves following the death of his wife’s father and was a fairly typical slave-master, prone to occasionally cruel “discipline.”
+On the legality of slavery, which the Confederate government was founded to protect, Lee was basically indifferent; like many moderate southerners, he found slavery personally offensive but also believed it helped “civilize” blacks and should only be phased out slowly.
+While not initially a slave-holder, he inherited more than 100 slaves following the death of his wife’s father and was a fairly typical slave-master, prone to cruel acts of “discipline.”
 All enslaved men and women under his ownership were freed during his lifetime.

 Lee’s famous father abandoned his family when Robert was still a child, and pressure to redeem the family name resulted in his largely political marriage to Mary Anna Custis (1808-1873), the daughter of George Washington’s (1732-1799) adopted son, and their relationship was often tense.
 Despite constant absences from his family due to a travel-heavy career, he was a kind and loving father to his seven children, and none of his daughters ever married, claiming no husband could match their father’s standard.
 An animal lover, Lee had a close friendship with his horse Traveller (1857-1871) and kept a chicken and rattlesnake as a pet.